-A new National Curriculum was introduced in England in 2014 with the main aim of raising standards in schools.
+The National Curriculum was introduced in England in 2014 with the main aim of raising standards in schools.
 The National Curriculum (2014) is only a small part of our school’s overall curriculum.
-At St John’s we deliver a creative curriculum using a resource called ‘Cornerstone’.
-All classes will cover six topics per year and the chosen topics are shared with parents at the beginning of each academic year during the Curriculum Evening.
+Our school curriculum is broad and balanced; it aims to provide a structured program for all children, while at the same time catering for the individual needs of each child.

 The school teaches phonics systematically using ‘Letters and Sounds’.
 Phonics is taught daily in Foundation Stage and KS1.
 There are regular assessments of each child’s phonics progress throughout the year so that class teachers know when each child is ready to move on to the next phase of the letters or sounds program.
 Key words are taught alongside phonics to ensure words that do not fit phonic patterns are also known.